 Based on the evidence, it sounds like runners should spend their lives in a constant state of zen.
 But wait, you might think, I know plenty of stressed-out runners.
 I’m a stressed-out runner.
 What gives?

 Here’s the catch.

 Runners tend to be competitive people.
-We also miiiight have perfectionist tendancies.
+We also miiiight have perfectionist tendencies.
 Sometimes external stress can seep into your running life, making a normally enjoyable workout feel like a chore.
-And sometimes, a personal running goal can become a source of stress rather than an outlet for it.
+Sometimes, a personal running goal can become a source of stress rather than an outlet for it.

 Most of us experience some form of jitters on and leading up to race day.
 As an athlete with anxiety issues, this is something I deal with pretty frequently.
 If you’re like me, normal jitters can get out of hand and negatively affect your life, resulting in disrupted sleep, tense muscles, and all-around edginess – less than ideal for running fast or enjoying your weekend long run.

-Luckily, there exist a number of ways to keep running (and non-running) related stress at bay.
-Here are a few of the best tools I’ve found to help keep race-day nerves in check, improve performance, and, most importantly, keep the fun in running.
+Luckily, there’s a number of ways to keep running (and non-running) related stress at bay.
+Here are few of the best tools I’ve found to help keep race-day nerves in check, improve performance, and, most importantly, keep the fun in running.

-It might sound hokey, but regular meditation can make a world of difference when it comes to anxiety.
+It might sound hokey, but regular meditation (and especially pre race) can make a world of difference when it comes to anxiety and stress levels.
 Far from simply being a hippie’s favorite pastime, meditation helps train your body to relax in conditions where it would normally tense up.
 It even helps your blood pressure.